 Generally, our Compensation Committee reviews and, as appropriate, modifies compensation arrangements for executive officers during the first quarter of each year (with equity grants generally made during the first quarter or early in the second quarter).
-During 2021, the CEO reviewed the performance and compensation of our CFO (and other members of the executive team) and made recommendations as to the CFO's compensation to the Compensation Committee.
+During 2022, the CEO reviewed the performance and compensation of our CFO (and other members of the executive team) and made recommendations as to the CFO's compensation to the Compensation Committee.
 In making its decisions regarding executive compensation, the Compensation Committee meets outside the presence of executive officers when making final decisions about each executive officer.
 The CEO is periodically present during portions of these deliberations that relate to the compensation for other executives but does not participate in discussions regarding his own pay.

-The Compensation Committee believes its executive compensation programs for the fiscal year ended December 31, 2021 appropriately rewarded the executives based on the Company's accomplishments during the year as outlined further above under 'Company Performance in 2021', which includes strong growth in revenue, continuing market capture of the clinical trial space, increased adjusted EBITDA, development of new product offerings, two successful capital raises, and the execution of strategic initiatives that is expected to fuel additional future growth.
-These achievements in turn created a TSR of 35% for the year.
+The Compensation Committee believes its executive compensation programs for the fiscal year ended December 31, 2022 appropriately rewarded the executives based on the Company's accomplishments during the year as outlined further above under 'Company Performance in 2022', which includes growth in revenue, continuing market capture of the clinical trial space, development of new product offerings, opening of our first two Global Supply Chain Centers and the execution of strategic initiatives, including three acquisitions, that are expected to fuel additional future growth.